Educational Psychology Interactive: Overview of Learning and Development

 • Have specific goals and objectives that state precisely what you are to learn.

-• Break the goals and objectives into manageable units.
+• Separate the goals and objectives into manageable units.

 • Interact with the material while you are listening or reading (e.g., take notes, answer previously developed questions)